weizheng0216/MacrosoftForum/README.md

 able to view, comment, and vote on your post.
 You can edit or delete the post you made anytime you want.

+### YouTube Link

+User can add a YouTube link under the post.
+If a link is added, there will be a container to show the video.

+### Mark content

+User can mark a comment or a post by clicking a button in the post or comment block.

+When a comment or a post is marked.
+There will be a "!" in the breif post list.

+The Admin can check the flagged posts and comments and can delete them.

 ### Voting
 First select the post by clicking on it within the message list.
 Then simply click on the little square button in the bottom of the content of a post to